 Although they are not FDA regulated and are not made for people with hearing loss, a person who only wants to use sound devices to hear better in certain cases may benefit a lot from the functions and cost of a hearing amplifier.

 Why Do PSAPs Costs Lesser than Hearing Aids?

 We already covered that the significant difference between hearing aids and PSAPs is that one is a medical device and one is not.

 But why does that result in such a big difference in cost?

 - PSAPs are self-fitting and do not require a medical prescription, or multiple follow-ups for adjustment.
 This saves a lot of cost! (and time!)

 - PSAPs are not regulated by the FDA.
 Although this of course has its pros and cons, there is more room for making changes in conventional business and manufacturing processes.

 - Hearing aid markets are dominated by long-existing large companies, which have strong ties to hearing aid distributors.

-However, there is good news for people looking for affordable hearing aids - the OTC hearing aid market is coming, and regulations are said to be released this year.
-This law, released in 2017, stated that hearing aids will be available to consumers Over The Counter, without the need for a hearing specialist's prescription.
-This market is said to open up many new options for customers, hopefully at a cheaper price point. (learn more here.)
+However, there is good news for people looking for affordable hearing aids – the OTC hearing aid market is coming.
+The Over-the-Counter Hearing Aid Act of 2017 stated that hearing aids will be available to consumers Over The Counter, without the need for a hearing specialist’s prescription.
+This market is expected to radically change and many new hearing aid options for customers will become available.